4ndrelim/4ndrelim.github.io/content/blog/personal/hospital/index.md

 Fast-forward nearly two years.
 Things have changed.
 I’ve been fortunate enough to land reputable internships and receive several full-time offers — both in ML and Quant.
 I vacillated like a maiden unable to choose between suitors.
 On one hand, genuine interest, on the other, staggering cash. **We like to think we’re above the latter.
 Sometimes we are.
 Sometimes quantity still triumphs.** Or so I thought.

-Now, it all feels strangely hollow and even trivial.
+Now, it all feels strangely hollow.
 While hospitalised, I came across an email Steve Jobs sent to himself as he was nearing death.
-My condition is far from as severe as his was, but I could sense the man’s anguish, and resonated with it.
-That **despite all my effort and achievements in this world, I remained helpless when my body needed help the most.** My past worries seemed almost pointless.
+My current condition is far from as severe as his was, but I could sense the man’s anguish, and resonated with it.
+That **despite all my effort and achievements in this world, I remained helpless when my body needed help the most.** My past worries seemed almost trivial.

 The past year’s hustle is almost laughable in hindsight, only to end up, quite literally, hospitalised and unable to do anything at all or honor my commitments.
 Plans deferred to December.
 Promises made to loved ones.
 Mental notes of payback time. **And once again, life intervened.**